 We set off with our shopping bags, one for the meat and one for the bread.
 Stuart walked beside me like the perfect little brother.
 I walked tall with my shoulders back, chest out and head held high.

-The trip to the shops for Mum was going well.
-“She will be pleased”, I thought.
+The trip to the shops was going well.
+“Mum will be pleased”, I thought.

 We got the meat – a leg of lamb – and a lolly from the butcher.

-“Go straight home,” said the butcher.
+“Go straight home now,” said the butcher.

-We headed off toward the bakery.
-The order was ready: a double loaf and a Sally Lunn, a large sweet, raisin-strewn bun covered with thick buttery icing, sprinkled with coconut.
+The bread and the Sally Lunn — a large sweet, raisin-strewn bun covered with thick buttery icing, sprinkled with coconut — were ready when we arrived.
 The smell of fresh bread filled the store.

 We started back home along the main street toward the school but Stuart wanted to take the back road so we could walk home past the paddocks.
 I didn’t want to but I agreed.
 I knew I shouldn`t.

-He wanted to carry the bag with the meat, I let him but I knew I shouldn’t.
+He wanted to carry the bag with the meat, again I let him but I knew I shouldn’t.
 It wasn`t long before the meat was out of the bag and he was carrying it in the brown paper the butcher had wrapped it in.

 I began to think things weren’t going as well as I had imagined.